Do You Get Hip Pain At Night Lying On Your Side While Sleeping?

 - your gluteus medius and gluteus minimus tendons

-Although there are several different structures that can cause hip pain from lying on your side at night, it doesn't really matter so much which one is causing it because the solution to all of them is going to be the same:
+Although there are several different structures that can cause hip pain at night from lying on your side, it doesn't really matter so much which one is causing it because the solution to all of them is going to be the same:

 If you're putting too much pressure on your hip, you're going to have hip pain when sleeping on your side.